Class of 2009

 No matter how many lab reports or problem sets you complete, you will be hard pressed to know how to integrate a diverse set of perspectives and information without a liberal arts curriculum and its associated papers and projects.
 That skill is invaluable both at work and in your everyday life.
 The ability to communicate with people with a broad range of backgrounds makes it possible for me to collaborate effectively on the projects necessary for my job.

-I work for Food & Friends, a nonprofit that focuses on public health issues.
+I work for the Corporation for National and Community Service, a federal agency that helps more than 5 million Americans improve the lives of their fellow citizens through service.
 However, I graduated from William & Mary with a degree in economics.
 What is interesting about my career path is that it was not a complete surprise.
 As an undergraduate, I discovered my deep passion for nonprofit organizations and as a liberal arts student I was able to pursue this passion.
 Whether it was an economics course that drew comparison between nonprofits and for-profits or a sociology course that explored the need of nonprofit organizations in society, at no point throughout my education was I pigeonholed into my major.
 As a result, I find that I am able to move fluidly in this field, and I suspect other fields, without fear of feeling inadequately prepared for the challenges ahead.

 My liberal arts education allowed me to gain proficiency in a field or two but did not hinder me from immersing myself in other subjects.
 I was able to take courses in sociology, arts, mathematics, computer science, philosophy, government and the list goes on.
 All of these courses taught me something valuable that has increased my knowledge of the world and different perspectives.
 I feel confident that I could pursue a career in government, public health, economics or just about any other field.
 Through the diversity of my study I have acquired skills that are useful in any career path: research, writing, public speaking and critical thinking skills.